rowleks/fe-newsletter/README.md

 ### Continued development

-I keep practicing to develop my JavaScript and also learn how to implement form validation with JavaScript Libraries
+I will keep practicing to develop my JavaScript and also learn how to implement form validation with JavaScript libraries

 ### Useful resources